Doug-MacDowell/blog_using_mongo/README.md

 # Blog Using Mongo

-This is a basic blog site built using Rails 4.0.2 and Mongoid 4.0.0 (beta1).
+This is a basic blog site built using Rails 4.1 and Mongoid 4.0.0 (beta1).

-The main feature is a Posts page, and comments can be submitted on posts.
+The only feature is a basic Posts page, where posts can be created, viewed, edited, or destoyed.

 ### Author:  Doug MacDowell